 In an effort to be all-inclusive, many schools have moved from the tradition of celebrating Halloween to hosting a fall festival.
 More than just noting a holiday, these festivals celebrate a season -- and take advantage of the educational opportunities it brings.

-Autumn is a wonderful time of year and one of the seasons most recognized by young children because of the changing colors of leaves.
-It’s full of delicious smells and tastes and offers opportunities to learn across the curriculum, from understanding the science of how a pumpkin grows to counting the number of apples ripening in a tree.
+Full of delicious smells and tastes, autumn is a wonderful time of year and one of the seasons most recognized by young children because of the changing colors of leaves.
+Autumn offers opportunities to learn across the curriculum, from understanding the science of how a pumpkin grows to counting the number of apples ripening in a tree.

-Here are some ideas for fall festival games and activities you can use, whether you’re a parent organizing a school harvest festival or a teacher who wants to do something fun on or around Oct.
-31.
+There are many ideas for fall festival games and activities you can use, whether you’re a parent organizing a school harvest festival or a teacher who wants to do something fun on or around October 31st.

 - Play some pumpkin-themed games with students.

 - Set up a hay-bale maze, hold scarecrow-making contests, bob for apples, serve apple cider, host a pie-baking contest, offer face painting, organize a cake walk, set up craft booths where kids can make fall crafts and get everyone--including the parents and teachers--to compete in sack races.

 - Give the festival an Oktoberfest theme (minus the beer gardens, of course).
 Cook up German sausages on grills outside and serve soft pretzels, potato salad, root beer and apple strudel on the side.
 Decorate with the traditional Oktoberfest colors (red and blue) or the colors of the German flag (black, red and yellow).
 Teach the kids how to dance the polka.